 Between 1870 and 1880 Thomson started experimenting with electricity with fellow teacher Edwin J. Houston.
 In 1880, the arc lighting system Thomson designed attracted financial investments and led to the founding of the American Electric Company in New Britain, CT.
 A Massachusetts investment group bought controlling interest in the company, moved it to Lynn, MA, and re-named it the Thomson-Houston Electric Company in 1883.
 Thomson moved with it, and his research continued to spawn new products, expanding the company’s product line and fueling its growth.

 In 1892, the General Electric Company (GE) was formed from the merger of Thomson-Houston Electric Company and the Edison General Electric Company, which was founded by Thomas Edison.
 The company’s continued emphasis on research was inspired by its founders, and the General Electric research laboratory was modeled on Thomson’s example.
 In 2015, Fortune named GE the ninth Most Admired Company in the world.

 As a scientist, Thomson conducted groundbreaking research on the nature of electricity.
-As an inventor, he was awarded nearly 700 patents on dynamos, generators, repulsion induction motors, electric welding, transformers, meters, lamps, railways and steam engines.
+As an inventor, he was awarded nearly 700 patents on generators, railways, electric welding, transformers, meters, steam engines, lamps, and other machines.
 As an engineer, he applied his knowledge of electricity to systems such as X-ray tubes, ship propulsion, refrigeration, arc lighting, electric traction and arc welding.
 Many of his inventions are still in use today.

 Thomson received many awards for his work including the Elliott Cresson, Edison and Faraday medals, and he was awarded honorary doctorates by universities including Harvard and Yale.
 He also served as acting president of MIT from 1920 to 1923.